- Animal Care

 - News & Events

 - About Us

-The Washington Animal Rescue League, established in 1932, opened its Medical Center in 1996 to treat shelter animals and provide full-service, discounted veterinary care to the pets of income-qualified neighbors in Washington, DC.
-The medical center was completely renovated and expanded in 2006.
-Its veterinarians currently treat about 5,000 animals each year.
-Financial assistance is available to those who qualify.
+The Washington Animal Rescue League, established in 1932, opened its Medical Center in 1996 to treat shelter animals and to provide full-service, discounted veterinary care to the pets of income-qualified community members.
+Its veterinarians currently treat about 5,000 local pets each year.
 To see if you qualify, please call the medical center at 202-726-2273.

 For an overview of the Medical Center clinics and programs, visit the page here.